 Gilday Renovations has decades of experience designing and building home additions.
 We focus on connection between inside and outside spaces.
 We strive for a beautiful yet functional additions.
 We welcome tackling ambitious projects that make dramatic changes to a living space.
 Our creative, custom approach makes it possible for us to design “right-sized” home additions.

-This Bethesda Maryland interior redesign and kitchen expansion resolved space problems beautifully without taking up any backyard space.
+Another Bethesda Maryland kitchen addition and interior redesign resolved space problems beautifully without taking up any backyard space.
 The homeowners wanted a larger kitchen with a center island where their children could have a snack and do homework in the afternoons.
 They called us because all the other remodelers they’d spoken to said that the only way to enlarge the kitchen would be to build an addition.
 They didn’t want that.

 Sometimes, gaining just 24 inches can transform a room.
 See the box bay on the left side of the exterior below?
 That’s a kitchen addition.
 Although the existing kitchen was spacious, placing an island in there would have been too much of a squeeze.
 But the idea of building a full-sized home addition to gain the needed space felt like overkill to the owners.